vuejs/it.vuejs.org/src/api/index.md

 - **Note:**

-  Because HTML is case-insensitive, camelCase usage like `v-ref:someRef` will be converted to all lowercase.
+  Because HTML is case-insensitive, camelCase Utilizzo like `v-ref:someRef` will be converted to all lowercase.
 You can use `v-ref:some-ref` which properly sets `this.$refs.someRef`.

-- **Example:**
+- **Esempio:**

   ``` html
   <comp v-ref:child></comp>